libreswitch/ops/tests/bgp/bgp_test.md

 The test case is considered failing in the following cases:

 - The advertised routes from the peer are not present in the output from the **show ip bgp** command and fails during verification when the correct password is configured.
-- The BGP daemon is not running on at least one of the switches and fails during verification.
+- The eBGP daemon is not running on at least one of the switches and fails during verification.
 - The state of the neighbor is established in the command **show ip bgp summary** output after setting the incorrect password or when the password is removed on switch 1.